 Step 9: If we can’t reach a settlement agreement with the defense attorneys, we’ll begin preparing for trial.

-Step 10: While we’re in court, we’ll present the evidence we found, call witnesses to the stand, and argue against the defense’s case.
+Step 10: While in court, we’ll present the evidence we found, call witnesses to the stand, and argue against the defense’s case.
 We’ll use strategies to discount the defense attorney’s findings and evidence they submit to the court.

 Step 11: The jury will state their verdict.